Constitution stops Charles becoming Britain's 'green' king

 “Charles will have very little freedom of maneuver now that he is King,” said Robert Hazell, an expert on British constitutional affairs at University College London.

-“All of his speeches are written or vetted by the government,” said Hazell.
+“All of his speeches are written or vetted by the government,” Hazell added.
 “If he makes an impromptu remark which seems at odds with government policy, the press will pounce on him to point out the inconsistency, and the government will rein him in; he will have to be far less outspoken than he has been in the past.”

 Still, many say it’s unlikely he will abruptly stop discussing climate change and the environment – not least because they are issues that are above political ideology.